One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Rejection Rates in Theory and Practice

-Although we can't speak to reliability across all fields, labor economists have evidence on the reliability of a few key variables of interest.
-These variables include schooling, earnings, hours worked, and hourly wages.
-Schooling appears often on the right-hand side of wage equations, while earnings, hours, and hourly wages are used in various configurations to estimate labor supply elasticities.
 The \textcite{AnKr99handbook} summary of reliability estimates suggests $r \approx 0.9$ for schooling and $r \approx 0.8$ for earnings, falling to about $0.65-0.75$ for hours worked and hourly wages.
-The lower end of this range may be more relevant for wage reliability after partialing out covariates.\footnote{See Table 11 in \textcite{AnKr99handbook}.
-The reliability of variables other than wages is less sensitive to covariate adjustment.} With $r=0.65$ as a reasonably conservative value, we'd need to see $R_p^2$ of at least $0.4$ for $\rho$ to reach $0.76$.
-But $E[F]=\frac{nR^2_p}{1-R^2_p}+1$, so, at this level of first-stage fit, $E[F]$ is way out of the trouble zone for any sample size that's empirically relevant.
-This suggests that, unless reliability is unusually low, microeconometric measurement error can be expected to generate parameter combinations for which conventional \ac{IV} inference is trouble-free.
+The lower end of this range may be more relevant for wage reliability after partialing out covariates or differencing.
+With $r=0.65$ as a reasonably conservative value, we'd need $R_p^2$ equal to at least $0.4$ for $\rho$ to reach $0.76$.
+But $E[F]=\frac{nR^2_p}{1-R^2_p}+1$, so, at this level of first-stage fit, $E[F]$ is nowhere near the trouble zone for any sample size that's empirically relevant.
+Of course, reliability can be lower than $0.65$.
+Wealth, for instance, is notoriously hard to measure \parencite{SaZu16,szz22}, as is consumption \parencite{bms15}.
+But neither wealth nor consumption are seen often in the role of a mismeasured endogenous variable to be instrumented.
+In any case, provided reliability is reasonably high, microeconometric measurement error can be expected to generate parameter combinations for which conventional IV inference is trouble-free.